nbry/smartcar-rust-sdk/README.md

     // Here we are adding the read_vehicle_info permission so we can get
     // the make, model, and year of the vehicle.
 In other words, we are asking
     // the vehicle owner for permission to get these attributes. let scope = ScopeBuilder::new().add_permission(Permission::ReadVehicleInfo);

     // Here we build the options for creating the auth url.
-    // This particular option forces the approval prompt page to show up.
+    // The following option forces the "approval" page to always show up. let auth_url_options = AuthUrlOptionsBuilder::new().set_force_prompt(true);
-    // For educational purposes, let's force it to show up all the time. let auth_url_options = AuthUrlOptionsBuilder::new().set_force_prompt(true);

     // Flow - Step 2